onyx-platform/lib-onyx/doc/server-api.md

 `[:get]` `/replica/tasks`

-Given a job ids, returns all the task ids for this job.
+Given a job id, returns all the task ids for this job.

 ---

 `[:get]` `/job/lifecycles`

 Given a job id, returns lifecycles for this job.

----

-`[:get]` `/replica/job-allocation`

-Returns a map of job id -&gt; task id -&gt; peer ids, denoting which peers are assigned to which tasks.

 ---